Wired for Love Online Workshop starts September 22! Sign up today!

 CE Eligibility Policy & Level 1 Completion

-When you successfully complete Level 1 training, you can identify yourself as a PACT Level 1 clinician/therapist, indicating a strong foundation in PACT skills and principles.
+When you successfully complete PACT Level 1: Foundations, you can identify yourself as a PACT Level 1 clinician/therapist, indicating a strong foundation in PACT skills and principles.

 To receive CE credit for PACT Level 1 training, students must attend all modules with their camera on and fully participate in all live training sessions and breakout room practices.
-Students must also complete all module quizzes in their student portal.
+Students must also complete every module quiz in their student portal.

 You may apply for CE credits for the full training only.
 As per accreditation board requirements, PACT is unable to offer partial CE credits for partial completion of the training.